OxalisCommunity/oxalis/README.md

 * Deploy `oxalis.war` to your Tomcat `webapps` directory
 * Send a sample invoice; modify `example.sh` to your liking and execute it.
 * See the [installation guide](/doc/install/installation.md) for more additional details.
+* To install or replace the PEPPOL certificate, see the [keystore document](/doc/keystore.md).
 * If you need to modify any of the source code, you are advised to read the [Oxalis developer notes](/developer-readme.md)